GraphBLAS/SuiteSparseSessions/Session14/README.md

 ### Microsoft Compiler Limitations [00:59:08]

 **Discussion:**
-The entire verk workspace system was necessitated by Microsoft's C compiler not supporting variable-length arrays (VLAs), a standard C99 feature.
+The entire Werk workspace system was necessitated by Microsoft's C compiler not supporting variable-length arrays (VLAs), a standard C99 feature.
 This forced creation of a manual stack implementation.

 **Key Quote:**
 > "All I would do is just say 'work[3 times n_tasks plus one]' - there, full stop.
 Just use a variable length array in C. It's fine.
 Little compiler will just say 'here, sure, go for it.'
 Microsoft says, 'what is that?'
 It doesn't support it."
 [00:58:43]